-Since inception, we have funded our operations primarily with net proceeds of \$102.3 million from the sale of our Series A convertible preferred units prior to the Reorganization and with net proceeds of \$124.6 million from the sale of our Series B convertible preferred stock following the Reorganization.
-At June 30, 2019, we had available cash and cash equivalents of \$185.3 million.
+Since inception, we have funded our operations primarily with net proceeds of \$102.3 million from the sale of our Series A convertible preferred units, net proceeds of \$124.6 million from the sale of our Series B convertible preferred stock, and net proceeds of \$169.7 from our initial public offering in September 2019.
+At December 31, 2019, we had available cash and cash equivalents of \$327.7 million.

 We have incurred operating losses and experienced negative operating cash flows since our inception and anticipate that we will continue to incur losses for at least the foreseeable future.
-Our net loss was \$17.8 million and \$25.3 million for the year ended December 31, 2018 and for the six months ended June 30, 2019, respectively.
-We had an accumulated deficit of \$22.5 million and \$40.0 million at December 31, 2018 and June 30, 2019, respectively.
+Our net loss was \$58.3 million and \$17.8 million for the years ended December 31, 2019 and December 31, 2018, respectively.
+We had an accumulated deficit of \$73.0 million and \$22.5 million at December 31, 2019 and December 31, 2018, respectively.